TechAkayy/nocodetheme/README.md

 ## Usage

 Create a new local-wp instance, or you probably already have an existing wordpress instance locally.
+Create a new `nocodetheme` themes folder, for eg, `/Users/techakayy/Local Sites/new-app/app/public/wp-content/themes/nocodetheme`.

 In Pinegrow, setup these variables via menu `Support > Settings`.
 To learn more about user variables, [click here](https://pinegrow.com/docs/wordpress/actions/theme-settings/#team-collaboration-with-user-variables).